This post may contain affiliate sales links. Please read my disclosure policy.

 - 1 tablespoon sesame oil

-- 1/2 teaspoon dried ginger or 1/2 teaspoon fresh grated ginger
+- 1/2 teaspoon ginger fresh, grated

-- 1 tablespoon minced garlic
+- 1 tablespoon garlic fresh, minced

 Instructions

 - After you have stir fried your veggies and protein to your liking on high heat, pour sauce overtop your ingredients and stir.
-After about 1 minute, the sauce should thicken and coat all ingredients.

 I didn’t love this sauce because I felt that it lacked flavor.
 It is a very mild sauce and did not thicken as much as I was hoping.
 It is an adequate base sauce and I think if I were to make it again I would bump up the soy sauce, use more sesame oil and/or possibly add some oyster sauce or hoisin sauce for extra flavor.
 Bumping up the amount of ginger and garlic might help some too.
 I can see where a sauce like this would be good for fish or seafood because it wouldn’t overpower.
 But for our pork dish tonight it did somewhat disappoint.